mortie/json5cpp/README.md

 In my testing, Json5Cpp turns out a bit faster than JsonCpp across the board, and trades blows with nlohmann/json.

+These benchmarks aren't very robust, don't take them as a reliable statement about the absolute performance of the different JSON parsers.
+However, they serve as a sanity check to make sure Json5Cpp isn't doing something stupid.

 Here's a typical run on my AMD R9 5950X:

 ```